 Watson's Focus on Observable Behaviour

-Watson's framework strips learning down to its simplest form: the pairing of environmental events with behavioural outcomes.
-This clarity became enormously popular in education.
-Teachers could now see their role as engineers of the environment, designing the stimuli and consequences that would shape the behaviours they wanted to see.
+Watson's framework reduces learning to a simple link between environmental events and behavioural outcomes.
+This clear idea became very popular in education.
+Teachers could see themselves as shaping the classroom environment.
+They could design stimuli and consequences to guide the behaviours they wanted to see.

 Classical Conditioning in Watson's Framework